 As a blogger, your job includes:

 And so on.
 All of these requires different skills.
-That’s why it’s impossible to do everything in the beginning.
+That’s why it’s impossible to do everything at once.

 The good news is you can focus on just one thing and ignore the rest.

-So, what do you want?
+So, what do you want the most at this moment?
 More email subscribers?
-More money?
+More traffic from Facebook?
 A better design?

 2.Create a weekly schedule:

 Now, I’m not saying you should ignore your life.
-I’m just saying that you should create a schedule and make sure you work at least around 20 hours/week on your blog.
+Just make sure you work at least 20 hours/week on your blog.

-Please don’t tell me you don’t have so much time.
-You can give up Netlifx and wake up earlier and work in evenings and in weekend(and you won’t even need to do all of these if you work just 8 hours/day).
+And don’t tell me you don’t have so much time.
+You can cancel your Netflix subscription and wake up earlier, work in evenings and give up

 Maybe you don’t like this idea.
-But the alternative is to waste months and years on your blog without going anywhere.
+But the alternative is to waste years with your blog without going anywhere.
 The choice is yours.

 3.Use lists and notes:

-Why?
-Because you need to remember too much information.
+As a blogger, you need to remember a ton of information.